Skip to main content

 port: 6082

-# For an additional Varnish running outside any container
+# For an additional Varnish running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"